chingu-voyages/Handbook/docs/gettingstarted/whattodofirst.md

 - It should be original work (not copied from someone else, including a tutorial)
 - If created as part of a team you should be a major contributor to the project

-If you don't have a project you can create one from the 30+ projects we've provided specifications for.

-- If you applied as a Developer, UI/UX designer, or Data Scientist you can find ideas for Solo Projects to create —> [here](https://www.notion.so/4efdd43df321489d9bf4e73cbc4e66cb?pvs=21)

-- If you applied as a Product Owner you can find ideas for Solo Projects to create —> [here](https://www.notion.so/45b5f1e7967f4919aea77a7c09fa5172?pvs=21)

 When you are done, submit a [Solo Project Completion form](https://docs.google.com/forms/d/e/1FAIpQLSdN3dN7OjzppDCBNIsIf-bOJC_XAlQ9eiPcYQx_m6DfhaiRmA/viewform) so we can evaluate your project.
+(Note: please use the same email as your application form)

 One of our Facilitators will evaluate your Solo Project and will DM you in Discord with feedback you can use!
 They will look at both your code as well as the running app so you'll get 360-degree feedback.

+Please check your `Message Requests` or spam folder on discord.
+If you have not received a DM in 5 days after submission, feel free to open a ticket to check the status.

-Once you've passed the Solo Project you'll be ready to participate in a Voyage!
+Once you've passed the Solo Project, you will receive a link to sign up for the next voyage, and a commitment form closer to the start date, you'll be ready to participate in a Voyage!

 ## Sign up to Participate in a Voyage!